 6. New Orleans, Louisiana

 New Orleans might be famous for Mardi Gras, but you don’t have to wait until March to have an epic party in the Big Easy.
-Sure, you can lose yourself in the costumed weirdness of the bars on Frenchman Street or revel in the spooky absurdity of the Krewe of Boo Halloween Parade — the official Halloween Parade of New Orleans — but what really makes NOLA a Halloween destination is the annual Voodoo Music + Arts Experience festival.
-From October 26th to the 28th, the festival features some pretty impressive performers like Mumford & Sons, Childish Gambino, Martin Garrix, 21 Savage, Third Eye Blind, ODESZA, and Marilyn Manson.
+You can lose yourself in the costumed weirdness of the bars on Frenchman Street or revel in the spooky absurdity of the Krewe of Boo Halloween Parade — the official Halloween Parade of New Orleans — but what really makes NOLA a Halloween destination is the annual Voodoo Music + Arts Experience festival.
+October 25-27, the festival features some pretty impressive performers, like Post Malone, Guns N’ Roses, Brandi Carlile, Young the Giant, Bring Me The Horizon, and Jai Wolf.
 One-day tickets are $75 while a three-day pass is $155.

 7. New York City, New York